techno-tim/techno-boto-twitter/README.md

 # techno-boto-twitter

-This is a simple twitter bot that will retweet hashtags
+This is a simple twitter bot that will retweet hashtags.
+Completely automated with GitLab pipelines and GitHub actions, containerized with Docker, and deployed to kubernetes using manifests.

+It's the bot that's that is driving [#100DaysOfHomeLab](https://twitter.com/100DaysHomeLab) on Twitter!

 Don't forget to ⭐ this repo and fork it too! 👆